September is rolling in thick and fast and my brain is in shock with how quickly this last quarter of 2019 has come around!

 The thing to remember right now is that your business also peaks and troughs just like the seasons (and with it your emotions and energy levels) and when you find yourself in the low there’s no need to drown in it.

 A really useful way to help yourself in these instances is to make a ‘progress not perfection plan’.
 I make it a habit of doing this in my business pretty frequently too, especially when I’m starting to feel aimless.
-If you’re wondering what a ‘progress not perfection plan’ is then I have one here that you can download for free.
-The best thing about it is that you can use it for any aspect of your life – I’m using it for business this month and for Joshs GCSEs study!

 It’s a super simple way to breakdown the end goal into bite size chunks and the smallest associated tasks.
-We choose the mini milestones on the plan and it really helps to bring it back to the now.
+We choose the mini milestones on your plan and it really helps to bring it back to the now.
 To the action you can take now to see progress.

 It’s less about being perfect and more about just seeing the needle move.